 \section{Channel maps of BLR1 and BLR2}

-In Figure~\ref{f:channelmaps} we show the channel maps obtained for BLR1 and BLR2 as describe in Section~\ref{s:blrs}.
-The flux distributions or BLR1 and BLR2 are distinct, indicating that they do not originate from the same point source.
+In Fig.~\ref{f:channelmaps} we show the channel maps obtained for BLR1 and BLR2 as describe in Sect.~\ref{s:blrs}.
+The flux distributions of BLR1 and BLR2 are distinct, indicating that they do not originate from the same point source.